 Enterprises need to know that their custom mobile apps safeguard sensitive customer and proprietary data while being safe to use.
 ICSA Labs provides this reassurance to enterprises through its mobile app testing program.

 Secure Socket Layer - Transport Layer Security (SSL-TLS) technology is an important component of a comprehensive enterprise security strategy.
 SSL-TLS is a widely used protocol for secure network communications.

-Mana Health's ManaPortal™ version 1.0.0, has achieved ONC HIT 2014 Edition Modular EHR certification, which designates that the software is capable of supporting eligible providers and hospitals with meeting the Stage 1 and Stage 2 Meaningful Use measures required to qualify for funding under the American Recovery and Reinvestment Act (ARRA).
+SA Ignite today announced that its Quality Reporting Document Architecture (QRDA) Assistant software version 1.0 has achieved ONC HIT 2014 Edition Modular EHR certification.
+This certification designates that the software is capable of supporting eligible providers with meeting the Stage 1 and Stage 2 Meaningful Use measures required to qualify for funding under the American Recovery and Reinvestment Act (ARRA).

 (ISC)2 Birds of a Feather Sessions led by ICSA Labs: -Performance Testing | #2432 -Advanced Threats & Malware: Both are Bad | #3432 -Can Anyone Secure the Internet of Things? | #4433 -Core Program Evolution | #4431

 ICSA Labs' EIST awards recognize vendors for outstanding achievement in the area of information security certification testing with ICSA Labs.
 The award is based on a company achieving five, ten, fifteen or twenty years of continuous testing with ICSA Labs.
 Visit the EIST Awards page for more information.